akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold smiled.
 “She would have liked that he does not talk idly, of useless matters.”

-They sat in silence as the fire burned down, and Goosie slept between them.
+They sat in silence as the fire burned down, and the deerhound and Goosie slept between them.

 ---